SalazarJosh/netlify-gatsby-portfolio/src/pages/blog/csr-case-study.md

 Traditionally, students had to sign up for courses by browsing a printed catalog of courses available for the semester.
 This was a very large catalog and any updates to the courses after the catalog was printed would not be reflected.
 To say the least, it was a very cumbersome process.

 Prior to joining the project there was an application for searching and registering for courses already in place.
-Our goal was to simplify that interface through the lens of UX case studies.
+Greanted, it was not developed with the end user in mind.
+It was simple form-based application that still relied on the student to use the printed book to find course information.
+Our goal was to digitize and modernize the entire experience and optimize the interface through the use of UX case studies.

 ## Issue #1